BogdanCatalin-Iacob/Food-Fiesta/README.md

         - if not log in Home, LogIn and Register links are displayed
         - if logged in as standard user Create recipe will be displayed as well
         - if logged in as admin Categories is displayd as well

+- Categories could be modified by any user if accessed via direct link
+    - add conditional statement to be admin in order to modify the Categories in any way

 ***